9th Australian National Family Law Conference–

 has practised in London for the past 10 years I encounter international

 cases frequently.
-When multi-jurisdictional issues arise in the context
+When multi-jurisdictional issues arise in the

-and the criteria for determining “fairness,” is likely
+jurisdiction(s), and the criteria for determining “fairness,”

-to be a very expensive exercise.
+is likely to be a very expensive exercise.

 The subject of this workshop session